PE & Sports Premium

 • engaging the services of an Olympic athlete to deliver curriculum coverage

 • providing weekly Professional Development for both teaching and non-teaching staff, including after-school club assistant.

 • purchasing relevant PE resources to ensure that the current level of curriculum provision can be sustained in years to come

 Develop children’s enthusiasm for sporting activities by:

-- Fully funding a street dance club to facilitate a group of KS2 children performing at a local theatre
+• Part funding a dance club to facilitate a group of children performing at a local theatre

 Increase physical literacy while supporting children’s physical development by: